gaysianthirdspace/g3s-site/content/meetups.md

 ## Current Regional Chapters

 We have regional chapters of various sizes in several North American regions.
-To get in contact with a regional chapter, please send us a message at our [contact page](/contact/) or send a message directly to the contact person for the chapter:
+To get in contact with a regional chapter, please send us a message at our [contact page](/contact/) and we'll connect you with the contact person for the chapter:

-- Los Angeles Metropolitan Area: message Andrew at (instructions)
+- Los Angeles Metropolitan Area: Andrew
-- San Francisco Bay Area: message (Charlie or Ethan) at (instructions)
+- San Francisco Bay Area: Charlie
 - Toronto/Eastern Canada: ???
 - Boston: message (Justin?) at (instructions)
-- Washington Metropolitan Area: message (Jeff?) at (instructions)
+- Washington Metropolitan Area: Jeff
-- New York City: message (Charles or Binh?) at (instructions)
+- New York City: (Charles or Binh?)

 ## Partner Organizations